-Stakeholders invited to comment on Draft Green Finance Taxonomy for South Africa
+Stakeholders were invited to comment on Draft Green Finance Taxonomy for South Africa (Closing Date: 14 July 2021)

 In January 2017, South Africa’s National Treasury convened a Working Group of financial sector regulatory agencies and industry associations to develop a framework document on sustainable finance.